Uzbek vs Khasi

 Uzbek vs Khasi Difficulty

 The Uzbek vs Khasi difficulty level basically depends on the number of Uzbek Alphabets and Khasi Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Uzbek and Khasi are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Uzbek and Khasi, which language is harder to learn?
-Time required to learn Uzbek is 44 weeks while to learn Khasi time required is Not Available.
+Time required to learn Uzbek is 44 weeks while to learn Khasi time required is 44 weeks.